Join the Program

 My experience in this class was primarily that I feel I finally understood this material and most importantly the practices were explained well and we took our time to integrate it and learn it before moving on to the next lesson.

-It takes a lifetime to become an immortal, if we are that fortunate, so the bottom line is it must be done gradually overtime and with self-compassion, then the results just appear of themselves without forcing them.
+It takes a lifetime to become an Immortal if we are that fortunate, so the bottom line is it must be done gradually over time and with self-compassion.
+Then the results just appear of themselves without forcing them.

 Ted Blumberg